Two blonde women kissing in front of a light blue background

 Future outbreaks

 In some cases, you may deal with frequent outbreaks, especially if you’re stressed.
 You may also be concerned about passing the cold sore virus to a partner during an outbreak, or even when you have no signs.
 Taking cold sore medication regularly can reduce the chance of passing on the virus and suppress future outbreaks.
-For suppressive treatment the same cold sore medication (Valacyclovir and Acyclovir) can be used.
+For suppressive treatment, the same cold sore medication (Valacyclovir and Acyclovir) can be used.
 This cold sore medication will help with immediate outbreaks and fight the virus in your system to limit future occurrences.

 Cold sores can feel like a lot, but you’re not alone!
 There are plenty of people out there dealing with the same thing.
 To connect with others passionate about destigmatizing outbreaks and learn more about cold sore medication, follow us on IG @hellowisp.